dukemarty/RepData_PeerAssessment1/PA1_template.md

 ### Redo of total number of steps analysis steps

-To compare this new data with replaced NAs with the previously used data, the calculations and steps from previously is repeated with the new data.
+To compare this new data with replaced NAs with the previously used data, the calculations and steps from previously have to be repeated using the new data.

 First, calculate the sum of steps for each day and plot it as a histogram: